meg-simula/meg-simula.github.io/index.md

 <p>2026-05-04: I will participate in the Erwin Schrödinger Institut Thematic Programme on <a href="https://www.esi.ac.at/events/e585/">Differential Complexes: Theory, Discretization, and Applications</a> (May 4-8 2026). </p>

-<p>2026-06-03: The final conference of our year on Mathematical challenges of brain mechanics will take place on June 3-5 2026 at the Centre for Advanced Study at the Norwegian Academy of Science and Letters.</p>
+<p>2026-06-03: The final conference of our year on <a href="https://cas-nor.no/project/mathematical-challenges-brain-mechanics">Mathematical Challenges in Brain Mechanics</a> will take place on June 3-5 2026 at the Centre for Advanced Study at the Norwegian Academy of Science and Letters.</p>

 <p>2026-07-24: Matthias Mayr, Paolo Zunino and I are organizing a minisymposium on "Mixed-dimensional modeling: advances in modeling, numerical methods and applications" at the <a href="https://wccm-eccomas2026.org/">WCCM-ECCOMAS2026</a>, Münich, Germany (Jul 19-24 2026). </p>